 - Sociable and comfortable dealing with all types of people

 - Able to remain calm and relaxed in most circumstances – they are competitive or goal orientated in many situations and have lower anxiety levels than other

 - With a high sense of self-belief and an unshakeable faith that they control their own destiny, these individuals can remain relatively unaffected by competition or adversity.
 They can be enthusiastic about change and change even when the challenge is daunting.

-An individual with a low level of mental toughness is described as mentally sensitive (not as mentally weak).
+An individual with low levels of mental toughness would best be described as mentally sensitive (not as mentally weak).